 IMPORTANT ADDITIONAL ADOPTION INFORMATION

 - Rescue dogs are a work in progress.
-We encourage our adopters to enroll in an obedience class with their new Doberman.
-This is helpful in building confidence for both dog and owner along with establishing a bond for a successful life long relationship.
+Adopters are required to enroll in an obedience class with their new dog.
+This is helpful in building confidence for both dog and owner and establishes a bond for a successful lifelong relationship.

 - Adopters must own the property where the adopted dog will reside (i.e. not living at home with parents, etc.).